-In collaboration with the University System of Maryland Student Council, the USM’s Center for Academic Innovation is exploring the feasibility of adopting open source textbooks.
+In collaboration with the University System of Maryland Student Council, the USM’s William E. Kirwan Center for Academic Innovation is exploring the feasibility of adopting open educational resources (OER).

-The mission of the Maryland Open Source Textbook (MOST) initiative is to facilitate faculty efforts to explore the promise of freely available, open source instructional materials to reduce students’ cost of attendance while maintaining, or perhaps even improving learning outcomes.
-MOST began in August 2013 as a collaboration between the University System of Maryland Student Council (USMSC) and the University System of Maryland’s Center for Academic Innovation (CAI) to launch activities related to the adoption of open source textbooks.
+The mission of the Maryland Open Source Textbook (M.O.S.T.) initiative is to facilitate faculty efforts to explore the promise of OER to reduce students’ cost of attendance while maintaining, or perhaps even improving, learning outcomes.
+M.O.S.T. began in August 2013 as a collaboration between the University System of Maryland's Student Council and the University System of Maryland’s William E. Kirwan Center for Academic Innovation to launch activities related to the adoption of openly licensed learning materials.
 We believe that pursuit of these options shows promise to significantly reduce students’ cost of attendance while also recognizing that text choice for any course is the prerogative of the faculty.
-While MOST is being lead out of the University System of Maryland (USM), the opportunities being pursued are open to all higher education institutions across Maryland.
+While M.O.S.T. is being lead out of the University System of Maryland, the opportunities being pursued are open to all public higher education institutions across Maryland.

-Since Spring 2014, MOST has encouraged volunteer faculty to evaluate available open source materials and consider adopting them for use in a course.
+Since its launch, M.O.S.T. has encouraged faculty to evaluate available OER and consider adopting them for use in a course.
 The Kirwan Center has been working with Lumen Learning (lumenlearning.com) to provide participating faculty with the support they need to locate materials and incorporate them effectively into their courses.
-Faculty receive a modest $500 stipend in acknowledgement of the time they spend redesigning their courses and facilitating data collection for the Kirwan Center.
+From Spring 2014 - Spring 2018, 89 courses at 19 institutions across Maryland switched to OER, saving students $141 per course on average or approximately $3.4 million cumulatively.